jimmy718/vme-tech-test/README.md

 - **Filter by price range - DONE**
 - **Filter by brand - DONE**

-- The ability to mail the filtered product list attached as a .csv to the store staff
+- **The ability to mail the filtered product list attached as a .csv to the store staff - DONE**
 - **Create a new product. - DONE**
 - - Barcode, name and price are required fields.
 - - Unbranded products are from local suppliers.